civl-verifier/civl-verifier.github.io/doc.md

 partitioned into a sequence of execution fragments from one yield location to the next.
 Each such execution fragment is called a *yield-to-yield fragment*.
 Notice that these yield-to-yield fragments are dynamically scoped.
-Yield locations specify the non-preemtive semantics.
+Yield locations specify the non-preemptive semantics.
-Civl checks that there are "sufficiently many" yield locations such that reasoning about the non-preemtive semantics is sufficient to reason about the preemptive semantics.
+Civl checks that there are "sufficiently many" yield locations such that reasoning about the non-preemptive semantics is sufficient to reason about the preemptive semantics.

-Going from preemtive to non-preemptive semantics simplifies the reasoning at one particular program layer.
+Going from preemptive to non-preemptive semantics simplifies the reasoning at one particular program layer.
 In going from the layer-0 program to the layer-2 program, the set of yield locations progressively reduces because invocations of yielding procedures are replaced by invocations of atomic actions, thereby leading to simplified reasoning at the higher layer.